Marxian Economics I

 2 regular two-hour lectures per week/internet-based communication (e-class) with students/case studies

-ASSESSMENT METHODS AND CRITERIA: Final written exam / term paper
+ASSESSMENT METHODS AND CRITERIA: Final written exam and optional paper